Little Somerford, Tetbury & surrounding area

-Off Street parking for two cars, parking for a 3rd car is easily found in the village.
-Starter basket of logs supplied, more available at cost.
+Off Street parking for two cars.
 Seasonal Vegetables also available on request, to be discussed directly with the owner in advance of arrival. * Please note as this property is part of the National Gardens Scheme, access to the garden must be arranged with the owner in advance, and understandably this means ball games cannot be permitted.
 However there is a playground and access to open fields within a short walking distance which the owner will happily direct you to.
 Please bare in mind you are within a residential area and late evenings should be considerate of neighbours.
 No extra guests permitted.

 Great Somerford is a small village set on the edge of the Wiltshire and Gloucestershire broder.
 It has some very beautiful buildings/houses and is surrounded by typical open countryside, although not particularly undulating.
 The village has a pub and local shop selling basic provisions.